What is web accessibility?

 5. Think carefully when choosing fonts and font size

-6. Provide transcripts for videos and audios
+6. Provide subtitles and/or transcripts for videos and audios

 If you use videos on your website, remember that it’s not only the visually impaired who may use your site, but people with hearing problems too.
 Transcripts immediately solve this problem, plus they’re great for your SEO since they also make all those lovely keywords available to Google.